 Its 4x ultra-telephoto zoom capabilities, with a focal length range from 150mm to 600mm, enhance the creative potential of telephoto photography, a captivating feature for all photographers, particularly nature, wildlife, and sports shooters.

-4x ultra-telephoto zoom lens with a focal length range of 150mm to 600mm
+- 4x ultra-telephoto zoom lens with a focal length range of 150mm to 600mm

-World class image quality
+- World class image quality

-Achieves a 600mm focal length in a compact easy-to-handle package
+- Achieves a 600mm focal length in a compact easy-to-handle package

 Ingenious optical design features minimize the movement of lens groups within the lens when zooming.
 This reduces the amount of barrel extension needed to cover the complete focusing range, making the entire lens more compact.

-Beautiful background blur effects
+- Beautiful background blur effects

-Adopting a 9 blade circular diaphragm enables users to create beautiful background blur effects (bokeh), which provide even greater potential for creative expression.
+Adopting a 9 blade circular diaphragm enables users to create beautiful background blur effects (Bokeh), which provide even greater potential for creative expression.
 This circular diaphragm retains a nearly circular shape even at two stops down from its maximum aperture.

 Tamron’s proprietary VC (Vibration Compensation) image stabilization system uses a three-coil system, delivering significantly sharper images and creating greater opportunities for handheld ultra-telephoto photography.

-New elegant, high-class external finish
+- New elegant, high-class external finish

-Employing a sophisticated linear pattern rubber grip on the zoom and focus rings and an attractive and stylish tungsten silver name-brand ring, this newly designed model accentuates its visceral presence with understated elegance and class.
+Tamron has upgraded the cosmetic design and finish of this lens to create a more sophisticated, high-end look in keeping with the demands of discerning full-frame DSLR users.
+Employing a sophisticated linear pattern rubber grip on the zoom and focus rings and an attractive and stylish tungsten silver brand ring, this newly designed model accentuates its visceral presence with understated elegance and class.

-Easy-to-use tripod mount
+- Easy-to-use tripod mount